kjappelbaum/pyepal/docs/getting_started.rst

 - automatic relevance determination (ARD) might increase the predictive performance, but also makes the model more prone to overfitting

 We also recommend to cross-validate your Gaussian process model and to check that the predicted variances make sense.
+By default, the code will run a simple cross-validation only on the first iteration and warn if the mean mean absolute error is above the mean standard deviation.
+If you want to change this behavior and run the cross-validation test more frequently, you can override the `should_run_crossvalidation` function.

 Implementing a new PAL class
 ------------------------------